Blockchain & Crypto-Assets 2026 Comparisons

 A draft bill to implement these changes under the AMLO is expected to be introduced to the Legislative Council at a later stage in 2026.

 When new licensing requirements are introduced, regulators typically implement grandfathering or transitional provisions to prevent market disruption for established players.
 For example, under the Stablecoins Ordinance, pre-existing issuers were granted a transitional period allowing continued operations provided they submitted a complete licence application to the HKMA by a specified deadline.
-Similarly, the incoming 2026 AMLO amendments are expected to offer expedited approval processes for existing regulated intermediaries, and for banks already providing dealing and custody services under existing SFC/HKMA guidance.
 However, the proposals for VA advisory and management notably lack broad transitional arrangements, requiring market participants to engage early with the SFC to ensure continuous compliance.

-Applicants must possess significant corporate substance.
-They must be either a Hong Kong-incorporated company or a registered non-Hong Kong company under the Companies Ordinance, maintaining a permanent physical place of business locally.
-Local personnel requirements mandate the appointment of at least two responsible officers, who must be physically available in Hong Kong to directly supervise the regulated activities.
+Applicants must possess significant corporate substance, maintaining a permanent physical place of business locally and appoint at least two responsible officers physically available in Hong Kong to directly supervise the regulated activities.

 Hong Kong enforces stringent change-of-control requirements to prevent bad actors from bypassing the rigorous licensing gateway through corporate acquisitions.
 Under Section 132 of the SFO (and the parallel AMLO provisions), for any licensed VATP or regulated VA service provider, the SFC must be notified in writing and grant prior approval before any person becomes a “substantial shareholder” (typically defined as holding 10% or more of the voting rights or issued shares) or an ultimate owner of the entity.